au-research/raido/readme.md

   * [/api-svc/db](/api-svc/db)
     * database schema definition, implemented as a series of Flyway migrations
   * [/api-svc/spring](/api-svc/spring)
-    * the main API server, implemented as a Spring appliation
+    * the main API server, implemented as a Spring application
   * [/api-svc/idl-raid-v2](./api-svc/idl-raid-v2/src/raid-openapi-3.0.yaml)
-    * the OpenAPI definiton of the API that the api-svc serves
+    * the OpenAPI definition of the API that the api-svc serves
 * [/app-client](/app-client)
   * The Raido UI that calls uses api-svc